blokks/legacy-docs/src/content/manage-your-schedule/editing-acts.md

 Each act can have one or multiple *categories*.
 These *categories* can optionally be shown in your timetable.
 Additionally, you can use these *categories* to [customize the design of your timetable](http://themes/modififers).

 ## Description
 The *description* will be the main bit of text shown when a visitor clicks on of your acts in your schedule.
-Usually this is short biography of the artist or speaker.
-Or a summary his talk.
+Usually this is short biography of the artist or a summary of the talk.
 A *description* can be as long as you prefer, but we recommend a maximum of 500 characters.

 <span class='note'>Note: this is not a hard limit, you can go with as many characters as you need.</span>

 *Descriptions* support basic [Markdown](https://daringfireball.net/projects/markdown/).
 Markdown is a way to style text on the web.
 Markdown is just regular text with a few non-alphabetic characters thrown in, like **#** or **\***.
-Formatting words as bold or italic, adding images, and creating lists are just a few of the things we can do with Markdown.
+Formatting words as bold or italic, adding images, and creating lists are just a few of the things you can do with Markdown.

 Here’s a quick overview of Markdown syntax that you can use in the *descriptions*: